kubernetes/kubernetes/examples/spark/README.md

 15/10/27 21:25:07 INFO Master: I have been elected leader!
 New state: ALIVE
 ```

-After you know the master is running, you can use the (cluster
+After you know the master is running, you can use the [cluster
-proxy)[../../docs/user-guide/accessing-the-cluster.md#using-kubectl-proxy] to
+proxy](../../docs/user-guide/accessing-the-cluster.md#using-kubectl-proxy) to
 connect to the Spark WebUI:

 ```console